di98feja/RagnarsRokare/MobAI/readme.md

 ﻿## RagnarsRökare MobAILib ##
-MobAILib is a library that mods can use to replace the built in AI of Characters inside Valheim.
+MobAILib is a library that can used to replace the built in AI of Characters inside Valheim.
+The goal is to provide a range of AI types and behaviours that can be used by modders to create a more living world.

 ### Usage ###
 Start by adding a reference to MobAILib inside your mod-project.